cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

         for current_level in range(level + 1):
             bit = (prefix >> (level - current_level)) & 1

-            # Implementation note: Typically the current round of
+            # Implementation note: typically the current round of
             # candidate prefixes would have been derived from
             # aggregate results computed during previous rounds.
             # For example, when using the IDPF to compute heavy